twcook/s3model.github.io/userguide/docs/_sources/Glossary.rst.txt

 While many terms have more than one definition.
 The definitions presented here are in the context of managing data, especially in the S3Model context.

+.. _abstract-model:

+An **Abstract Model** as defined in the field of software engineering and data modeling, an information model is usually an abstract, formal representation of entity types that may include their properties, relationships and the operations that can be performed on them.
+The entity types in the model may be kinds of real-world objects, such as devices in a network, or occurrences, or they may themselves be abstract, such as for the entities used in a billing system.
+Typically, they are used to model a constrained domain that can be described by a closed set of entity types, properties, relationships and operations.

 .. _ai: